304 North Cardinal St.

 Also, keep in mind that they should have anywhere between six inches to twenty-four inches between where each Sedum is planted.
 Understandably, Upright Sedums can be planted closer to one another than Low Growing Sedums can.

-How to repot container-grown Sedum plants?
+How to repot container-grown Sedum plants

 The first thing to keep in mind with repotting really any plant is choosing the best time to do so.
 With Sedum plants, the spring has the prime timeframe for repotting Sedum plants since it is more of a happier medium, particularly for regions that face extremely hot or cold temperatures throughout the year.

 It can also be helpful to place fast-draining succulent or cactus mix on top of the soil.
 The Sedum may need to be moved into a bigger pot as well.
-Be careful and gentle when removing the Sedum from where it is currently planted, and when finished, place the plant in a spot that has lots of direct sunlight.
+Be careful and gentle when removing the Sedum from where it is currently planted, and when finished, place the plant in a spot with lots of direct sunlight.